SpaceG/spaceg.github.io/_posts/2016-01-18-reboot-chmodo+rx-volumes-macintosh-hd-c-terminal-bash-for-everyone-change.markdown

 <strong> Recovery Mode </strong>

-You know, i do crazy things with my Terminal and Try and Hacking everything.
 So my History now.. i tried hack my HD!
 After a Error, i put the rights to the {% highlight ruby %}(:denied){% endhighlight %}

 Spoken Words: - I don't had rights anymore everywhere!
 After a New Start my Machine, the same thing again.

 i Tried out to reboot the Machine on {% highlight ruby %} "C" {% endhighlight %}!
 Nothing Works!
 After booted in to the {% highlight ruby %}C{% endhighlight %}
 {% highlight ruby %}cmd + r {% endhighlight %} !
 Booted the Mac over Recovery Mode and choose in the Menu the Terminal App and Typed on -bash:~ 3.2# {% highlight ruby %}chmod o+rx "/Volumes/YOURHD"{% endhighlight %} and prompt (Enter) it. {% highlight ruby %} sudo shutdown -r now {% endhighlight %}!
 New Started and waited for a while